Summer Flavors, Bluegrass Traditions and Election Decisions

 Election Preview: What North Dakota Voters Need to Know

-With North Dakota's primary election approaching, Prairie Beat examines key races, voting requirements, mail ballot deadlines, and election security.
-Hosts Danielle Webster and Eric Dethrich also highlight workforce safety, veteran aviation opportunities, and the latest information on tick activity and Lyme disease in the state.
+With North Dakota's primary election approaching, Prairie Beat examines key races, voting requirements, mail ballot deadlines, and election security and also highlight workforce safety, veteran aviation opportunities, and the latest information on tick activity and Lyme disease in the state.
 You can hear episodes of Prairie Beat here.